dotnet/dotnet-monitor/documentation/api/exceptions-custom.md

 - `Bearer`
 - `Negotiate` (Windows only, running as unelevated)

+## Request Body

+A request body of type [ExceptionsConfiguration](definitions.md#exceptionsconfiguration) is required.

+The expected content type is `application/json`.

 ## Responses

 | Name | Type | Description | Content Type |